Kuan2vn/Caro-Environment/readme.md

 ## Take action/ Model output

 The final output of the model is the Q value of 100 cells, and the model will choose the index of the cell with the highest Q value and use that as the action to take.
 But the output of the model is a variable that is the index in a 1D matrix, so we will have to use the function *index_1D_to_2D* to transfer that index into 2 variables that determine which column and row is that in the corresponding 2D matrix.
 Then the model can take action with the function *action(rows, cols)* or take action and learn the reward for that action with the function *play_step(rows, cols)* which will return the reward and whether that action will end the game or not.
+You can also tweak this function in gomoku.py to change the reward that is more suitable for your model.

 ## Save the model